Jim Lindberg: Pennywise

 After years playing in local bands, Lindberg joined Pennywise in 1988 with Fletcher Dragge on guitar, Jason Thirsk on bass and Byron McMackin on drums.
 Some of the members were previously alums from two South Bay High Schools, Redondo Union High School and Mira Costa (where Lindberg graduated in 1983).
 In 1989, the band released two EPs, A Word from the Wise and Wildcard, that attracted the attention of Epitaph Records, who signed the band a year later.
 Lindberg left the band briefly after the release of their first album, Pennywise, citing the escalating violence of the L.A. punk scene and was married.
 Randy Bradbury filled in on bass while Thirsk moved over to vocals.
 Lindberg returned however to record their sophomore release, Unknown Road, after the band's music was featured in a number of surfing and skateboarding videos attracting a less violent following.
 After they released their third studio release, About Time, Thirsk left the band in late 1995, and was again replaced by Bradbury.
 They had moderate chart success, with the latter album reaching the Billboard top 100.
 It was hoped that Thirsk would return on bass, with Bradbury switching to rhythm guitar; unfortunately, Thirsk died of a self-inflicted gunshot wound on July 29 of that year at the age of 28.
 Although Pennywise considered disbanding after Thirsk's death, the band decided to continue on with Bradbury as his permanent replacement.
 Since then, Pennywise continued to record and perform, releasing six more studio albums and a live recording.

 Along with contemporaries and fellow Epitaph Records labelmates Bad Religion, NOFX, Rancid and The Offspring, Pennywise were one of the five main stage headliners that helped establish The Vans Warped tour as one of America's longest running traveling music festivals.

 In August 2009, Lindberg announced that he was leaving Pennywise.
 He released the following statement:

 After 20 years, nine albums and thousands of shows around the world, my time in Pennywise has come to an end.
 Being the singer for this band has been an amazing experience, and along the way we made some of the best fans anyone could ask for.
 There are few things that made me more proud than seeing people at our shows singing our songs, and it’s your support and encouragement that’s kept me going this long.
 I would sincerely like to thank everyone who helped us along the way and wish everyone in the Pennywise family the best of luck and continued success.
 Yours truly, Jim.

-It was later revealed that Lindberg left Pennywise due to creative differences and the fact that he didn't want to tour as much as his bandmates aspired to.
+It was later revealed that Lindberg left Pennywise due to creative differences and the fact that he did not want to tour as much as his bandmates aspired to.

 In October 2012 Pennywise announced that Lindberg would return to the band after his replacement Zoltán Téglás was sidelined by back problems.